Shopify/quilt/documentation/guides/package-deprecation.md

 ## 2. Delete most files in `packages/{deprecate-package-name}`

 Leaving only `README.md` and `CHANGELOG.md`
-(It is important to delete `package.json` so lerna will no longer pick it up for future release.)
+(It is important to delete `package.json` so changesets will no longer pick it up for future release.)

 ## 3. Delete TS package project reference